DogeDoge17/checkers-java/README.md

 # checkers-java

-made 4 es see ach double oh el
+made 4 es see ach double oh el \ you can run it using the run.sh script after you chmod it